mongodb/mongodb-kubernetes-operator/README.md

 ### Installing the MongoDB Community Kubernetes Operator

-The MongoDB Community Kubernetes Operator is a collection of [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and a controller.
+The MongoDB Community Kubernetes Operator is a [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and a controller.

 To install the MongoDB Community Kubernetes Operator: